wendywarren/ac-type/_type-3/grimms-pages/type-selection.md

 ![Ornaments]({{site.url}}/svg/ornaments.svg){:width="60%"}

 Ornaments are actually glyphs that are part of a font.
 The simplest way to choose one is to select a font, then open the glyphs panel to get a list.
 A majority of fonts don't have ornaments.
 They're a lot of work for the typographer to design.

-If you want to see an impressive array of ornaments, take a gander at [this PDF with details on the Warnock family](https://www.adobe.com/content/dam/acom/en/products/type/pdfs/WarnockPro.pdf){:target="_blank"}.
-Be sure to read how the story of the typeface began in the PDF.
-It'll surely bring a tear to your eye.

 Depending on the context, ornaments can create a visual break in reading and enhance the appearance of our pages.